Equifax header mobile image

 The tool will help you search and compare credit cards to discover offers from trusted providers across the panel of lenders.
 Discover a range of options, from accounts with balance transfer offers to reward cards.

-If you want to get approved for a loan, use the loan finder tool to help you search and compare options.
-Whether you have bad credit or want to find the lowest interest loan repayments, we’ll find you options that suit your needs and profile.
+If you want to get approved for a secured loan, use the Aro loan finder tool to help you search and compare options.
+Aro will find you options that suit your needs and profile.
+Please note a minimum loan amount of £7,500 is required.

 Help to find the right offer with Equifax Marketplace

-Discover tailored credit card and loan offers for you, all without affecting your credit score.
+Discover tailored credit card, loan offers and car finance products for you, all without affecting your credit score.
 Get started, with three easy steps:

 Compare offers

-* This checks your eligibility from various credit card or loan providers.
+* This allows lenders and credit card providers to check your credit file to assess your eligibility.
 This search won’t affect your credit score.
-Creditec uses Equifax Ltd and other bureaus for these searches.
+Aro use Equifax Limited and other bureaus for these searches.

-Please note that Equifax is acting as an introducer to Creditec Ltd, which will provide you with a comparison service.
+Please note that Equifax is acting as an introducer to Aro Finance Limited, who will provide you with a comparison service.
 It is for informational use only.
-This service compares credit cards and personal loan products from various lenders.
-There is no guarantee that you will get a credit card or personal loan offer or meet a lender's eligibility criteria.
-Creditec Ltd will not charge a fee for this service.
-If you enter into a credit agreement with a lender referred by this Marketplace service, Creditec Ltd receives a commission.
+These services compare credit cards, car finance options, secured loans and personal loan products from various lenders.
+There is no guarantee that you will get a credit card, car finance product, secured loan or personal loan offer or meet a lender's eligibility criteria.
+Aro Finance Limited will not charge a fee for this service.
+If you enter into a credit agreement with a lender referred by this Marketplace service, Aro Finance Limited receives a commission.
 Equifax will receive a share of this commission.

 undefined